This tutorial shortly explains how you can translate a WordPress theme into your native language.

-One other way to translate a ThemeZee WordPress theme is to join the ThemeZee Translation Website on translate.themezee.org.
-You should translate the theme on our platform if you want to improve the existing translation files already included with our themes.
-You only have to register a translator account to start translating immediately.
+Proably the best way to translate a ThemeZee WordPress theme is to join the translation project on wordpress.org.
+You should translate the theme on wp.org if you want to improve the existing translation files already included with our themes.
+You only have to register or login to your wordpress.org account to start translating immediately.

 Configure Site Language in WordPress Settings

 WordPress will automatically use the right language files if they exist.
 You can set the site language of your WordPress installation on Settings -> General.
 You can select your language at the bottom of the page:

 In case you have already translated a theme or plugin a lot of users would be delighted if you share your translation files with the community.
 Just send them to email@example.com and we will include the translation files within the next update.
 Thank you so much for your contribution!